Slow down, narrow down your options, and you will have more meaningful travel experiences and special memories that will last for years to come.

 5. Narrow Down Your Options

-It contradicts to what we discussed earlier, doesn’t it?
+It contradicts what we discussed earlier, doesn’t it?
 Didn’t we just say that allocating enough time to discover new places beyond what’s suggested by the popular travel guides is the key to having more meaningful and memorable travel experiences?

 I stand by every word you just read.
 And yet when you travel to a large place such as an extensive national park or a megalopolis, the variety of options they offer can overwhelm you.
 There are dozens of museums, hundreds of coffee shops, and endless miles of hiking trails.
 Can you explore all of them?
 No.